Authors: SCIRE Community Team | Reviewer: Bonnie Nybo | Published: 18 January 2018 | Updated: 16 October 2024

 Condom catheters (only for males)

 Condom catheters are catheters that resemble a condom and are placed over the penis and connected through tubes to a collection device.
-Condom catheters are usually used by people that leak in between emptying or for individuals who have the ability to trigger emptying by causing a spasm of their bladder (called reflex voiding).
+Condom catheters are usually used by people that leak in between emptying or for individuals who have the ability to trigger emptying by causing a spasm of their bladder (reflex voiding).

 One of the main concerns of condom catheters is incomplete bladder drainage, which can cause kidney damage.
 A careful medical examination is needed to ensure that condom catheters are a safe option for use.